 The London Visit is one big happy event.
 Their work on display, the photographers, the speeches – many Club members said it was an eye-opening experience to see so many different approaches to a subject.Danielle Sterrenburg, Tutor, Banbury and Bicester College

-The National Saturday Club’s London Visit takes place every autumn and this year we are delighted to be hosted by the Greater London Authority at City Hall.
+The National Saturday Club’s London Visit takes place every autumn and in 2019 we were delighted to be hosted by the Greater London Authority at City Hall.

-All these activities are organised by the National Saturday Club as part of every Saturday Club’s programme.
+The London Visit is organised by the Saturday Club Trust as part of every Saturday Club’s programme.
 Members often describe the event as a highlight of their year.